-The area of search is mostly steeply sloping, with undulating valleys, and a small flat area in the far south which is part of the River Trent floodplain.
+Landscape and topography The area of search is mostly steeply sloping, with undulating valleys, and a small flat area in the far south which is part of the River Trent floodplain.
 It comprises a mixture of agricultural land and woodland on the north and west of the village of Burton Joyce.
 There are some elements of scenic quality, especially to the north-east of the village, although the A612 and the nearby Stoke Bardolph water treatment works are detractors.
 There are few elements of conservation interest aside from a small area of ancient woodland, there are also very few PRoW.
 The area of search has several long open views across the valley of the River Trent, with the steep slope in the north of the area of search also visible from the valley itself.
 Some localised parts of the area of search are enclosed by vegetation and built form.
 Aside from the contrast between the flat floodplain and the steep slopes, there are few distinctive features within the area of search.
 The River Trent forms a notable green corridor, albeit not directly adjacent to the area of search.
 There are several woodlands within the area of search which form a strong green network.
 There is potential for there to be a perceived coalescence between Burton Joyce and the edge of Gedling along the A612.
-There is also potential for perceived sprawl, where development extends up the hill in the north of the area of search.
-The area of search has a defensible southern boundary, such as the railway line and the urban edge of Burton Joyce, but the other area of search boundaries are less well defined.
+There is also potential for perceived sprawl, where development extends up the hill in the north of the area of search boundary, such as the railway line and the urban edge of Burton Joyce, but the other area of search boundaries are less well defined.
 The area of search is potentially unsuitable for development; the steep slope and elevated ridgeline has potential for adverse visual impacts as well as perceived sprawl.
-The southern part of the area of search is more suitable for development, but needs to be carefully designed such that there is not a perceived coalescence.

-A small area to the northeast of Gedling is agricultural, comprising mixed pasture and arable and the existing extension to Gedling immediately to the south comprises streets of inter-war and post Second World War houses.
+The southern part of the area of search is more suitable for development, but needs to be carefully designed such that there is not a R perceived coalescence.
+Heritage G considerations A small area to the northeast of Gedling is agricultural, comprising mixed pasture and arable and the existing extension to Gedling immediately to the south comprises streets of inter-war and post Second World War houses.
 No heritage constraints.
 The area of search curves around the north, west and southwest sides of the village of Burton Joyce.
 There are no Conservation Areas, Registered Parks and Gardens, Scheduled Monuments, Listed Buildings or Locally Listed Buildings within the area of search.
 The Lambley Conservation Area is located approximately 775m northwest of the area of search and contains six listed buildings, all listed grade II apart from the grade I listed Church of Holy Trinity (NHLE 1264623) and a number of Locally Listed buildings.
 While development on the area of search would pull the edge of Burton Joyce closer to the conservation area it would still be a considerable distance away and would not have an unduly adverse effect on the conservation area or the designated and non-designated built heritage assets within it.

-The eastern edge of the area of search is approximately 600m west of the Bulcote Conservation Area and the 13 grade II listed buildings it contains.
-The conservation area is screened from the area of search by woodland planting and modern development in Burton Joyce and development on the area of search will not have an impact.
+The eastern edge of the area of search is approximately 600m west of the Bulcote Conservation Area and the 13 grade II listed buildings.
+The setting of these assets is the semi-urban context of the large village and development on the area of search will not have an impact.
 Burton Joyce contains a number of listed and locally listed buildings.
-The setting of these assets is the semi-urban context of the large village and development on the area of search will not change their setting or affect their significance.
+The setting of these assets is the semi-urban context of the large village and development on the area of search.
+Will not have an impact.